jayacotton/inettools-z80/README.md

 wget:  This will allow cp/m users to load programs onto there CF card etc using http protocol.

+today:  This is code cribed from the z88dk/examples/today.c.
+I modified it to work with the rc2014 RTC and timer code.
+I.e. get the UNIXEPOCH as adjusted for time zone and delta time from last ntp update.

+timezone:  Tool for setting your time zone offset.
+You will need to compute the offset value by hand, since the code to find it is gynormass.
+But its not that hard.
+Just find your time zone and compute the  number of seconds from GMT.
+For me its GMT-7 or 25200 seconds.
+YMMV.

+uptime:  This reads the amount of time your RC2014 has been running since reboot.
+Its really a handy tool for testing the interrupt timer.
+But then so it timer.

 ntp: This program will get the date and time from an ntp server and set the RTC chip.
 This requires an RTC/RC2014 board.
+Currently kinda broken.

 date: This reads the date and time from the RTC.
 This requires an RTC/RC2014 board.